Soaring Above Phoenix, Arizona

 Which Greater Phoenix Tennis Resort Is Best For You?

 Drawn to greater Phoenix but unsure which tennis property to choose?
 Here's a quick comparison of the features of the major tennis resorts with links to my more extensive reviews.

-The Boulders, A Waldorf Astoria Resort.
+- Boulders Resort and Spa.
 Located beside haunting outcrop of 12-million-year-old rock in the Sonoran Desert in Carefree, 26 miles north of the Phoenix airport, this 1,300-acre resort has the most beautiful setting for tennis in all of greater Phoenix.
 Its eight courts, three of them a rust-colored artificial surface called Classic Clay, have been terraced into a gentle slope below the pro shop, golf clubhouse, fitness center, and an outdoor swimming pool and landscaped with lawns, feathery palo verde trees, cactus, desert shrubs and flowers, and river rock.

 Veteran director Dale Light offers the usual mix of clinics and drill sessions—including family options during major holidays—but his approach his approach to teaching tends to be holistic, emphasizing not just technique, but also movement, balance, and simply relaxing and enjoying the game.
 That approach informs his specialty camps, which he organizes for teams and small groups, suggesting that they "spend a weekend and address different aspects of your tennis," he says.
 "I'm using a lot of Eastern philosophy, Chinese culture (he taught tennis at the Olympic training center in China last summer), to find a balance so you're using your whole body to find pleasure in the game rather than have your joy contingent upon winning a USTA match."